How To Do The Ceylon Stitch – The Stitch That Looks Like Knitting

 Knit Sweater Tutorial

-This sweater is stitched in three parts: the torso and the two arms.
+This sweater is stitched in three parts: the torso and then each of the arms.

-For the 3rd row, you’ll continue making looped stitches all the way across the torso, including looped stitches through the 3 center back stitches of the collar.
+- For the 3rd row, you’ll continue making looped stitches all the way across the torso, this time including the 3 back stitches along the collar.

 You can alternate the colors used for different rows of the stitches.
 For example, this sweater used: